zeroluck/docs/sources/admin-guide/uma/index.md

 `version`: the supported UMA core protocol version.

-`issuer`: the URI of the issuing authorization server.
+`issuer`: the uri of the issuing authorization server.

 `pat_profiles_supported`: the supported OAuth token types used for issuing Protection API Tokens (PATs).